Board of Trustees

 Chip serves on the Advisory Board for the Maine Center for Graduate and Professional Studies, an initiative of the University of Maine System focused on integrating multiple campus graduate programs under one roof.

-Chip earned his BA in Economics and Philosophy from the University of Maine in 1989, and he is working toward an MEd in Higher Education at Merrimack College.
+Chip earned his BA in Economics and Philosophy from the University of Maine in 1989.

-Chip has two college-age children, Hattie and Graham, and lives with his wife, Janice, in Eliot, Maine.
+Chip has two adult children, Hattie and Graham, and lives with his wife, Janice, in Portland, Maine.

 Rob Wilson joined Saint Joseph’s College in August of 2019 as Chief Business and Finance Officer and Vice President.
 His responsibilities include stewardship of the College’s financial and real estate resources, ensuring the financial health and long-term financial sustainability of the College, and serving as the President’s principal advisor on business and financial operations.
 He oversees the financial planning, treasury, and facilities functions, and is charged with providing strategic direction in the College’s growth and diversification of mission-aligned revenue.